bi3mer/bi3mer.github.io/content/posts/visualizing-conways-game-of-life-with-raylib.md

 }
 ```

 This function is doing two things.
-At the top, it is figuring out where to draw a square grid on the screen based on the dimensions.
-It uses `GetScreenWidth` and `GetScreenHeight` to get the screens dimensions.
-Then it finds which is smaller and uses that.
-The grid should only take 80% of the min screen dimension, this way there is space.
-I found this by playing around with the number, and it was what I thought looked best.
+At the top, it figures out where to draw a square grid on the screen based on the dimensions.
+It uses `GetScreenWidth` and `GetScreenHeight` to get the screen's dimensions.
+Then, it finds which is smaller and uses that.
+The grid should only take 80% of the minimum screen dimension; this way, there is space.
+I found 80% by playing around with the number until I found something that I thought looked best.
 After, it defines the start coordinates for `x` and `y`.
-Finally, it finds the cell dimension which is square.
-(I tried allowing for rectangles, but it looked really bad.)
+Finally, it finds the cell dimension, which results in rendering squares that fit the designated screen space.
+(I tried allowing for rectangles, but it looked terrible.)

 Next, `render` draws the grid.
 It starts by clearing the whole screen.
 Then, it iterates through the grid, which is `curState`.
 The definition for `cellIsActive` is above.
 If the cell is active, it is drawn.
-You'll a `-1` for both dimensions.
-This is so the drawn squares don't connect.
+One is subtracted from both dimensions so that the drawn squares don't connect.
 Again, this just came down to preference.
-I thought that the separation made for a better looking visualization.
-The same reason is for why I went with `RED` and not `GREEN` or some custom color.
+I thought that the separation made for a better-looking visualization.
+The same reason is why I went with `RED` and not `GREEN` or some custom color.

 ```c++
 void update(State& state) {